 We mentioned earlier that you should turn off your phone sometimes to avoid obsessive scrolling through social media feeds.
 We also mentioned that social media platforms are designed to be addictive, but always remember that you can “edit” your feed by taking the time to get to know your settings.
 Consider silencing accounts that stress you out and prioritize accounts that show motivational, encouraging messages.
 InStyle did an informative deep dive called “How to Make Social Media Less Depressing (Without Quitting Entirely).”
 Tip #3?
 “Use all the tools in your toolbox: share, follow, mute, and unfollow.”
 While there can be real-world ramifications to unfollowing friends and relatives online, using the hide and “mute” features on certain platforms can achieve the same results without social repercussions

 Next time you’re online, be mindful of how you feel before and after your screen time and ask yourself whether it might be worth editing your social media feeds.

 10. Get artsy

-Graduate from coloring books to watercolors and dare to create some abstract, therapeutic art that’s inspired by your feelings.
-Like journaling puts thoughts on paper, painting can be a calming way to externalize inner struggles and expel nervous energy.
+Graduate from coloring books to watercolors and create something inspired by what you are feeling.
+Like journaling puts thoughts on paper, painting can be a constructive way to externalize inner struggles and expel nervous energy.\